MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Modifying Designs to Maximize Structural Efficiency

 ~ In our first case study, we consider the counterfactual: ``What if my design were 30\% lighter?''
-Specifically, we consider a bicycle frame design problem where we are trying to improve the structural properties and reduce the weight of a query design.
+Specifically, we consider a bicycle frame design problem where we are trying to improve the structural properties and reduce the weight of a given query design.
+The query, $q$, and any counterfactual $x$ are represented using a set of 37 continuous and categorical variables (e.g. [Steel, 565.6 ...
+1.24, 4.26]).
 We use a regression model trained on the FRAMED dataset consisting of Finite Element (FE) simulation results from 4500 community-designed bike frames~\cite{regenwetter2023framed}, including weight, safety factors, and deflections under various loading conditions.
-The trained regression model is an AutoGluon~ tabular AutoML regressor~\cite{erickson2020autogluon} intended to predict the structural performance of bicycle frames accurately.
+The trained regression model is an AutoGluon~ tabular AutoML regressor~\cite{erickson2020autogluon} trained to accurately predict various structural performance attributes of bicycle frames.

-To illustrate MCD's capabilities, we feed it three variants of the same query.
-The first has a single objective: finding counterfactuals that reduce the predicted mass of a given design.
+To illustrate MCD's capabilities, we define three distinct but related problems.
+The first has a single objective: finding counterfactuals that reduce the predicted mass of the given design.
 The second has two competing objectives: Maximize a design's safety factor while minimizing its mass.
 The third has the same objectives as the second but restricts MCD to only vary a more constrained and actionable set of features.
-In each example, we query the same design: a steel tube road bike with minor structural inefficiencies.
-These inefficiencies largely stem from a down tube with insufficient wall thickness, requiring other components to be over-engineered.
-This bike has a safety factor\footnote{We use predicted safety factor in FRAMED's in-plane loading scenario~\cite{regenwetter2023framed}} of 1.24 and a mass of 4.26~kg, so our primary objective is to reduce the mass.
-Each optimization ran for 100 generations with a population size of 500.
+In each example, we query the same design $q$: a steel tube road bike with minor structural inefficiencies.
+Experts would likely suggest that the bike's insufficiently thick down tube is a key shortcoming of the design, requiring other components to be over-engineered to compensate.
+This bike has a safety factor\footnote{We use predicted safety factor in FRAMED's in-plane loading scenario~\cite{regenwetter2023framed}.} of 1.24 and a mass of 4.26~kg\footnote{Each optimization ran for 100 generations with a population size of 500.}.